devlongen/longia/README.md

 # longia

-## Hello world, there repository is first contact from language rust, i'm still learning :)
+## Hello world, that repository is first contact from language rust, i'm still learning :)